 an accurate SAV table solely based on the router's local information

 due to the existence of asymmetric routes.

+[#Sriram] Just a note to myself.
+BAR-SAV goes the extra mile to make use of authorized registry data (ROA, ASPA) in addition to BGP data to fill the gap.

 4.2.
 Misaligned Incentive